Nooralam-flutter/ThinkFast-privacy-policy/index.md

-# Privacy Policy
+Privacy Policy

-**App name:** ThinkFast
+App Name: Prepare
-**Contact:** arjunkhousi2003@gmail.com
+Contact: arjunkhousi2003@gmail.com

-1. **Information We Collect:** Account details (optional), quiz responses/scores, feedback, device info, app usage data, crash logs.

-2. **No Sensitive Data:** Hum financial info, health, ya government ID nahi collect karte.

-3. **How We Use Data:** App functionality, user experience improvement, feedback response, optional emails (password reset, account verification).

-4. **Third Parties:** Hum analytics/crash reporting services use kar sakte hain (e.g., Firebase, Sentry).
-Ads/payments ke liye unki policies apply hongi.

-5. **Data Security & Retention:** Data securely store hota hai aur tab tak rakha jayega jab tak account active ho ya legal requirement ho.
-Aap support se contact karke delete request kar sakte hain.

-6. **Children & Rights:** 13 saal se chhote users ke liye parent/guardian consent required hai.
-Users apna personal data access, update, ya delete kar sakte hain.
+1. Information We Collect

+We may collect the following information:

+Optional account details (name, email, etc.)

+Quiz responses and scores

+User feedback submitted through the app

+Device information and app usage data

+Crash logs and diagnostic information

+2. No Sensitive Data

+We do not collect any sensitive personal information such as financial details, health data, Aadhaar/ID numbers, or biometric information.

+3. How We Use Your Information

+Your data may be used for:

+Operating and improving app features

+Tracking performance and enhancing user experience

+Responding to feedback or support requests

+Sending optional system emails (e.g., password reset, verification)

+4. Third-Party Services

+We may use trusted third-party services such as analytics or crash-reporting tools (e.g., Firebase, Sentry).
+These services may collect data as per their respective privacy policies.
+If ads or payments are implemented, their provider policies will also apply.

+5. Data Security & Retention

+All data is stored securely and retained only as long as necessary for app functionality, legal obligations, or until the user requests deletion.
+You may contact us anytime to request data deletion.

+6. Children’s Policy & User Rights

+The app is not intended for children under 13 without parental or guardian consent.

+Users have the right to access, update, or request deletion of their personal data at any time.